 Voice Search in Shopware

 Voice Search allows users to search for products within a given eCommerce using natural, spoken language.
-Implementing this functionality in Shopware is possible by using a speech-to-text API from Google.
+Implementing this functionality in Shopware eCommerce is possible by using a speech-to-text API from Google.

 The plugin is based on Google Cloud, so to use it, there is a need to activate the speech-to-text function and then put the login data into Shopware Admin.